Carlosokumu/Netter/README.md

  ##  Sample App
-This sample app dispalys a list of   popular currencies from  Fixer Api and shows how the Us dollar is performing in comparison to them.
+This sample app dispalys a list of   popular currencies from  Fixer Api  setting the Us dollar as the base currency.